godatadriven/dbt-excel/README.md

 **CEO:**

 > Companies worldwide are pouring trillions of dollars into digital transformation.
 But they forget one thing.
 In the end, all data lives in Excel.
 Dbt-excel combines the rigour of software engineering from dbt with the flexibility of Excel.
 True data democratization starts and ends with Excel.

+**Anonymous Analyst:**
+> I used to have impostor syndrome working with DBT.
+With Excel I know I Excel.

 ### Credits